Is agility the solution to all problems?

 Do we really understand what the customer / business wants?
 Is the customer / business involved in the process?
 Has the customer/business prioritized what they find most important?
 Have we ever really questioned all projects and what added value they create and whether someone would really pay for them (regardless of the budget allocation)?

-Methods such as design thinking can help to integrate the customer into the processes, but above all it is the joint discussion and prioritization with the customer based on concrete needs and concrete description of the added value.
+Methods such as design thinking can help to integrate the customer into the processes, but above all it is the joint discussion and prioritisation with the customer based on concrete needs and concrete description of the added value.

 We need to get faster